 Our Methodology for Identifying the Best Survey Tools

 Money is an inevitable talking point with any product.
 Not every service offers the same value, so we try to find the most cost-effective ones.
 Most of these apps have different pricing tiers, limiting or expanding features depending on your subscription level.
-There might be a free trial or even a full-fledged free version.
+There might be a free trial or even a full-fledged free online survey creator available.

-We’ll try to get a full picture of each of the best survey sites, and then compare them to each other to clarify how good of a deal you might be getting.
-Free plans are particularly interesting, as they can range from a vastly simplified version of the app meant purely for small-scale testing, to tools that can help you do extensive research as long as you don’t need thousands of responses.
-It’s no deal-breaker, but if a service has a formidable free tool, you’ll know.
+We’ll try to get a complete picture of each of the best survey sites and then compare them to each other to clarify how good a deal you might be getting.
+Free plans are particularly interesting, as they can range from a vastly simplified version of the app meant purely for small-scale testing to tools that can help you do extensive research as long as you don’t need thousands of responses.
+If a service offers a genuinely useful free tool, we’ll be sure to let you know.

-Even the most user-friendly app can be confusing, so customer support is a vital part of our comparison of survey software.
-We’re not just looking at the number of contact avenues or how quickly the support team answers our questions, but also how rich the platform’s education section is.
-If a site has a comprehensive knowledge section, tutorials, or interactive demos, it’s already better than a rival offering merely an FAQ section.
+A site with a comprehensive knowledge section, tutorials, or interactive demos is already better than a rival offering merely an FAQ section.
 This is a very competitive industry, so any attempt a service makes to stand out from the crowd, even with a simple how-to video, might put it on our radar.

 The best software for creating and analyzing surveys is Qualtrics XM, a comprehensive platform for making dynamic forms, collecting results, and deep analysis.
-Over the years, it became the industry standard and no other platform has yet managed to beat it.
-It’s a complicated tool, however, so it’s not for everyone.
+Over the years, it became the industry standard, and no other platform has yet managed to beat it.

 In terms of purpose, surveys can be exploratory, descriptive, and causal.
-Exploratory questionnaires are used in marketing for discovering untapped markets and canvassing for ideas.
+Exploratory questionnaires are used in marketing to discover untapped markets and canvass for ideas.
 Companies use survey software to review current trends, develop strategies, and find areas to grow their brands, usually via open-ended questions.

 Descriptive research is the opposite of exploratory research.
 It has a specified structure and serves to collect data that will later turn into statistical information.

 This will depend on your needs and budget.
 Pretty much every platform for making surveys lets you at least take a trial version for a spin.
 Most of them also have full-fledged free plans that are sometimes capable enough for conducting professional research.
-Since no provider offers the same deal for its free tools, it’s best to shop around and find the tool best-suited to your needs.
+Since no provider offers the same deal for its free tools, it’s advised to shop around until you find the software best suited to your needs.
 You can read more about some of the industry-leading tools in our article and start from there.

-In-person survey software doesn’t differ much from the survey software used online.
-Live survey apps present the surveys in a similar fashion, but may employ GPS data and run completely offline, depending on where the survey team is deployed.
+In-person survey software doesn’t differ much from the apps used online.
+Live survey apps present the surveys in a similar fashion but may employ GPS data and run completely offline, depending on where the survey team is deployed.
 There’s no specific app for this type of research - most surveyors will use one of the apps mentioned in the article above.

 There aren’t that many apps that do a better surveying job than SurveyMonkey.
-Some alternatives include Typeform, JotForm, and Qualtrics, each with a different set of pros and cons.
+Some alternatives include Typeform, JotForm, and Qualtrics, each with different pros and cons.
 If we have to choose just one piece of survey software, it would have to be Qualtrics.
 This is the industry-leading app for all kinds of forms, with unprecedented levels of customization.
-Best of all, it doesn’t require any coding skills to create highly interactive forms.